pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 brew install awscli
 ```

 A new `aws` command is ready to use but it doesn't yet know how to speak to our account.
 To fix this we need to configure the CLI.
 Before doing so, please make sure that you have a [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with programmatic access and sufficient privileges created.
+[Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) is well documented on an official documentation.
 If this is in place, you should have your `aws_access_key_id` and `aws_secret_access_key` that enables you to grant programmatic access.
 Configure your default account using the `aws configure` command.

 ![Configure AWS CLI tool](/photos/2019-03-19-3.jpg)

-This setup creates a `.aws` directory in your user root location with two files: `credentials` and `config`.
+This setup creates a `.aws` directory in your user root location (`~/.aws`) with two files: `credentials` and `config`.
 You can add as many users as you want using the `configure` command.
 To find out more about creating new users and particular options, visit the ["Configuring the AWS CLI"](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) section on the official documentation.

 ## Build a serverless greetings app